How to Balance Speed and Safety When Protecting Privacy at Work

 The No-Compromise Approach to Data Privacy

 Unfortunately, eliminating every old, unsecured technology being used in the modern workplace is not feasible.
 Employees will send emails, write SMS messages, and reuse passwords.
-But your organization’s security and compliance depends on being able to catch and correct unsafe events when they occur.
+But your organization’s security and compliance depend on being able to catch and correct unsafe events when they occur.